 Based on the above technical potential, the Company has developed an estimate of the incremental conservation resources that can be acquired through 2030 on an annual basis.
 The Company followed the ETO’s approach used to develop the targets for Oregon, making modifications when necessary to recognize the differences associated with Cascade’s Washington service territory.
 During the 2012 planning period, the Company has made modifications to achievable potential and the associated targets developed through this long-term assessment in order to more fully reflect the on-the-ground realities of CNGC’s Washington service territory.

-It should be noted, that historically, the Company has estimated the achievable potential and then estimated the annual targets based on a percentage of the achievable potential.
+It should be noted that historically, the Company has estimated the achievable potential and then estimated the annual targets based on a percentage of the achievable potential.
 The Company modified its approach since the 2008 IRP basing the annual estimates as a percentage of the technical potential rather than estimating the achievable potential and then developing the deployment curves.
 Consistent with the development of the Oregon deployment curves, Cascade grouped the measures into categories and deployment curves were developed utilizing the following key assumptions:

-In the area of Residential New Construction it was assumed that the technical potential would be spread equally over the 20 year planning horizon.
+In the area of Residential New Construction, it was assumed that the technical potential would be spread equally over the 20 year planning horizon.
 Continuing from the deployment curves estimated in the 2010 Plan, it is assumed participation levels will continue to ramp-up over the planning horizon, assuming 15% in 2011 and reaching a maximum participation of 75% by 2018.

 In the area of Residential replacement market, similar to the new construction sector, it was assumed the technical potential would be spread equally over the 20 year planning horizon.
 Participation levels continue to ramp up, beginning with 30% in 2011 reaching maximum participation of 80% in 2017.